airbnb/javascript/README.md

 ## <a name='events'>Events</a>

-  - When attaching data payloads to events use a hash instead of a raw value
+  - When attaching data payloads to events use a hash instead of a raw value.

     ```javascript
     // bad